 The ceremony marks the first time in Canadian history that a federal Crown Corporation has ratified a legally binding contract through Indigenous traditions – in a process that has attracted interest from legal and cultural communities, Indigenous peoples and academics all around the world.

-The groundbreaking agreement governs protection and use of The Witness Blanket, Newman’s powerful art installation made with over 800 items collected from survivors and sites of Indian residential schools across Canada.
+The groundbreaking agreement governs protection and use of The Witness Blanket - will open in a new tab, Newman’s powerful art installation made with over 800 items collected from survivors and sites of Indian residential schools across Canada.
 In an unprecedented process, Kwakwaka’wakwtraditions and governance and Western contract law have been given equal weight, vesting rights with the artwork itself as a legal entity that carries the stories of the survivors.

 The ceremony, held near Newman’s traditional territory, was facilitated by chief and spiritual leader Wedlidi Speck, head of the Gixsam namima (clan) of the Kwagul people.
 The ceremony included song and dance and the presence of an ancestors’ mask, with Newman and CMHR president and CEO John Young each stating their purpose and intentions for the stewardship of The Witness Blanket.
 Respected witnesses from the Kwakaka’wakw community, youth, elders and people with connections to the project, then reflected on their responsibilities as storykeepers and memory holders.
 The parties celebrated with a feast in the tradition of potlatch, acknowledging the gift of the agreement and the deep relationship that has been forged.